sanjos30/hirer-coding-challenge/README.md

 # hirer-coding-challenge

- Solution to the technical coding challenge for the position of data engineering.
+This repo contains the code submitted for an online coding assessment for a leading Australian tech company.

+ ### Pre-reqs:

+### Installation:

+To run this program,